A Line of Credit vs. a Loan: Which is Right For Me?

 The line of credit may be the “other way” you’re looking for.
-This safety net may cover the unexpected costs, while the other bills are still paid on time.
-If you’re up to date with all payments to your line of credit, this may prevent damage to your credit score.
+This safety net may cover the unexpected costs.
+If you’re up to date with all payments to your line of credit, this may help prevent damage to your credit score.

-Of course, credit scores are very complex and are affected by a number of factors.
-But, the above example is one where a line of credit may help build your credit standing.
+Of course, credit scores are very complex and are affected by a number of factors, but the above example is one where a line of credit may help build your credit history.

-If you wanted to improve your credit score, you would have to focus on 3 things:
+If you want to build your credit history, you would have to focus on 3 things:

 Making Your Payments on Time

-This strategy only works if the line of credit payments are made on time.
-If they’re not, your credit score will be taking a hit with each late payment.
+Paying bills late may impact your credit history negatively.
 In fact, MSN Money’s Liz Pulliam Weston has said that a single late payment on a line of credit may lower a 780 score by 80-100 points.
-A score of 680 may fall by 60-80 points with a late payment.
+A score of 680 may potentially fall by 60-80 points with a late payment.

-However, a regular track record of making these payments on time, while continuing to maintain other healthy credit practices, may send your credit score in the right direction.
+However, a regular track record of making payments on time, while continuing to maintain other healthy credit practices, may build positive credit history.
 So, make sure you’re including these payments in your monthly budget and setting reminders in your calendar for the due date.

 Keeping a Low Balance

-This makes up about a third of your overall credit score, because lenders and credit agencies want to see you’re not using up all your credit as soon as you get it.
+Credit utilization makes up about a third of your overall credit score, because lenders and credit agencies want to see you’re not maxing out your credit as soon as you get it.
 So, what’s a good ratio?
 Experts recommend doing everything you can to keep your ratio below 30% of your available credit.

 Line of Credit vs. Loan: Key Points

-We hope this article has given you some valuable information today that may help you decide between a personal loan or line of credit.
+Hopefully, this article has given you some valuable information today that may help you understand the different between a personal loan and a loan like a line of credit.
 Remember, your financial situation is unique and needs to be treated that way.
 But to recap some of the points we covered today, broadly speaking:

-- A personal loan gives a borrower a lump sum, which they pay back with interest, on an agreed-upon schedule.
+- A personal loan typically gives a borrower a lump sum, which they pay back with interest and/or charges, on an agreed-upon schedule.
 A line of credit gives a borrower access to funds up to a maximum amount.

-- A loan is generally used when the borrower knows how much money they will need.
-Whereas, people would generally look for a line of credit if they’re not sure of the exact amount they need, or when they may need it.
+- Depending on the situation, a personal loan is generally used when a borrower knows how much money they will need.
+Whereas, people would generally look for a loan like a line of credit if they’re not sure of the exact amount they need, or when they may need it.

 - A line of credit is also a helpful safety net in case one of life’s unexpected and expensive emergencies come up.
 It can also be used as a safety for people with unpredictable income.

-- A line of credit may be helpful in building credit as it acts as that safety net, while your payments on that line of credit are reported to credit agencies.
+- A line of credit may be helpful in building credit history as it acts as a safety net, while your payments on that line of credit are reported to credit agencies.